 Ira and Evelyn’s Marriage

 While Jeremy had assumed that buying CC the wonderful ring and sharing the room over Niagara Falls earned him serious lovemaking, CC is not there at all.
 She wants to talk.
 That’s it.
 Nothing else.
 Talk.
+He has no choice.
 If he must he must, but not happily.

 Jeremy lights a joint.